 Walkerville real estate guide & listings for sale

-Most homes in Walkerville were constructed pre-1960, during its most significant construction boom.
-In this area, about half of dwellings are single detached homes, whereas the rest are mainly small apartment buildings and duplexes.
-The split between renters and homeowners is about even.
-This area also has a good choice of unit sizes - houses range from lofts to four or more bedrooms.
+A majority of the houses available in the housing market in Walkerville were built before the 1960s, when a large proportion of the housing growth happened.
+In this neighbourhood, roughly half of dwellings are single detached homes, while the remainder are mainly small apartment buildings and duplexes.
+The proportions of homeowners and renters are about even.
+This area has a good variety of unit sizes, ranging from lofts to four or more bedrooms.

 Schools and daycares are convenient to get to on foot from most properties for sale in Walkerville.
 In terms of eating, it is usually an option for house buyers in this part of Windsor to shop for general and specialty groceries on foot.
 Furthermore, there is typically a restaurant or cafe in close proximity.
 It is also easy to reach a selection of clothing stores on foot, for instance along Erie Street.